labrat-0/QRNest/README.md

 ### 📚 Organization
-- 🖼️ Save QR codes with thumbnails for quick reference
 - 🏷️ Categorize with tags for easy organization
-- 🔍 Search through saved QR codes by content, type, or tags
 - 🔄 Drag and drop to reorder saved QR codes

 ## 🚀 Usage